-The WHO coronavirus disease (COVID-19) dashboard presents official daily counts of COVID-19 cases and deaths reported by countries, territories and areas.
+The WHO coronavirus (COVID-19) dashboard presents official daily counts of COVID-19 cases, deaths and vaccine utilisation reported by countries, territories and areas.
 Through this dashboard, we aim to provide a frequently updated data visualization, data dissemination and data exploration resource, while linking users to other useful and informative resources.

 Caution must be taken when interpreting all data presented, and differences between information products published by WHO, national public health authorities, and other sources using different inclusion criteria and different data cut-off times are to be expected.
 While steps are taken to ensure accuracy and reliability, all data are subject to continuous verification and change.
-All counts are subject to variations in case detection, definitions, laboratory testing, and reporting strategies between countries, states and territories.
+All counts are subject to variations in case detection, definitions, laboratory testing, vaccination strategy, and reporting strategies.
 Other important considerations are highlighted under the respective Data Sources below.

 The designations employed and the presentation of these materials do not imply the expression of any opinion whatsoever on the part of WHO concerning the legal status of any country, territory or area or of its authorities, or concerning the delimitation of its frontiers or boundaries.
 Dotted and dashed lines on maps represent approximate border lines for which there may not yet be full agreement.